gumaerc-testorg/20.109-fall-2007/content/pages/labs/examine_clones.md

 1. Prepare two reaction cocktails with water, buffer and enzyme.
 Prepare enough of each cocktail for 5 digests.
 Leave the cocktails on ice.
 2. Aliquot 5 µl of plasmids into well labeled eppendorf tubes.
 The labels should include the plasmid name, the enzymes to be added and your team color.
 3. Add 20 µl of each cocktail to each tube.
 Flick the tubes to mix the contents then incubate the tubes at 37°C, for 30 minutes.
 You should have 8 digests total.
-When your samples are digesting, you should re-read the Refactoring T7 paper that we will discuss, focusing on one aspect of the article (figure 1, 2, 3 or 4, [Supplementary Table 2](http://www.nature.com/msb/journal/v1/n1/suppinfo/msb4100025_S1.html), [Supplementary Figure 1](http://www.nature.com/msb/journal/v1/n1/suppinfo/msb4100025_S1.html)) that you will be assigned and that you will present to the class.
+When your samples are digesting, you should re-read the Refactoring T7 paper that we will discuss, focusing on one aspect of the article (figure 1, 2, 3 or 4, {{% resource_link "5a78367d-2a72-4c92-b91a-c0ed28678fcc" "Supplementary Table 2" %}}, {{% resource_link "5a78367d-2a72-4c92-b91a-c0ed28678fcc" "Supplementary Figure 1" %}}) that you will be assigned and that you will present to the class.
 4. Add 2 µl of loading dye to each of the digests you have assembled.

 ### Part 3: Agarose Gel Electrophoresis